Skip to main content

 This project was displayed at our Mill 19 headquarters during the 2019 Annual Member Meeting

 Today’s wire harness assembly process is a time-intensive, manual process that results in inconsistent product quality and high prices.
-This project sought to reduce wire harness assembly costs by using collaborative robots to lay wiring through the development of a unique end effecter.
-The technology integrates into existing ECAD, increasing the ease of integration and allowing for adoption by other markets.
+This robotics project sought to reduce wire harness assembly costs by using collaborative robots to lay wiring through the development of a unique end effecter.
+The technology integrates into existing ECAD, increasing the ease of integration and allowing for adoption by other markets, enabling other industries harness automation to speed up manufacturing processes.

-This project will lower the cost of wire harness assembly via automation.
+This project will lower the cost of the wire harness assembly process via robotics and automation.
 Collaborative robots will be able to lay wiring through the development of a unique end effector.
 The project will also:

 • Integrate into preexisting ECAD for laying wire on preexisting foam boards